midnight-mary/carpentries-collab-2023-11-16/episodes/introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is corpus linguistics?
-- What can I do using corpus lingustic analysis tools?
+- What can I do using corpus linguistic analysis tools?
 - How does this method differ from 'analogue' 'close reading' methods in musicology?

 ::::::::::::::::::::::::::::::::::::::::::::::::